 World Environment Day?
 People celebrate World Environment Day in many ways.
-Some of these are tree plantations, forwarding environment conservation messages on social media, talk shows by conservators, car rallies to spread environmental awareness to name a few.
+Some of these are tree plantations, forwarding environment conservation messages on social media, talk shows by conservators, and car rallies to spread environmental awareness to name a few.
 Are these activities causing any impact?
 Woefully, NO!
 The fact is humans are chained by habits.
 We don’t like altering our lifestyle which produces discomfort.
 A critical question is what are we accomplishing at our personal level for the environment?

 Environmental Issues in Jaipur